WillPresley/hosts/alternates/porn-social/readme.md

     pip3 install --user -r requirements.txt

-**Note** if you are using Python 2, please install the dependencies with:

-    pip2 install --user -r requirements_python2.txt

 **Note** we recommend the `--user` flag which installs the required dependencies at the user level.
 More information about it can be found on pip [documentation](https://pip.pypa.io/en/stable/reference/pip_install/?highlight=--user#cmdoption-user).

 To run unit tests, in the top level directory, just run:

-    python testUpdateHostsFile.py
+    python3 testUpdateHostsFile.py

-The `updateHostsFile.py` script, which is Python 2.7 and Python 3-compatible, will generate a unified hosts file based on the sources in the local `data/` subfolder.
+The `updateHostsFile.py` script, which is only Python 3-compatible, will generate a unified hosts file based on the sources in the local `data/` subfolder.
 The script will prompt you whether it should fetch updated versions (from locations defined by the `update.json` text file in each